-Tombstones for deleted files in the IDTable are prematurely deleted, which causes incorrect reconciliation decisions later.
+- Tombstones for deleted files in the IDTable are prematurely deleted, which causes incorrect reconciliation decisions later.
 If the deleted tombstone is gone, then a concurrent update, which arrives at this member, produces a different reconciliation result from other members.
 The end result is that the files and folders in the affected DFS or SYSVOL replica sets are inconsistent between members.
 FRS data reconciliation between two partners that were not subjected to the time advance occurs as expected.
 Data replication between a member that was time-advanced and a non-advanced member will not work as expected, if at all.

-The computer with the advanced clock does not join with partners that remain at the correct time.
+- The computer with the advanced clock does not join with partners that remain at the correct time.
 The join protocol, which is used by DFS or SYSVOL replica members to exchange data, ensures that the time clock on the two partners is within a certain tolerance.

-Local file changes create change orders with event times while using the advanced clock time.
+- Local file changes create change orders with event times while using the advanced clock time.
 These change orders are inserted into the outbound log but are not sent because of the reason that is outlined in step 2.
 When you restore the time on this computer to normal time, the computer joins with its outbound partners.
 Change orders, with the advanced time, are sent to downstream partners and the downstream partners ignore these change orders because the event time is invalid (it is too far in the future).

 As a result, files that you changed while the time was advanced are not replicated to the other members (but they do remain on the changed computer).
 In addition, because of the invalid (advanced) event times in the IDTable entry, this member rejects updates to these files that originate from other members.

 How to determine if a time advance will affect FRS replica membersAdvances of the system clock may not affect FRS Replica members if you advance the system time in the following way:

-Set the time forward.
+- Set the time forward.

-Do not make any new additions or changes to the existing DFS or SYSVOL replica trees while the NTFRS is stopped because any additions or changes result in local change orders.
+- Do not make any new additions or changes to the existing DFS or SYSVOL replica trees while the NTFRS is stopped because any additions or changes result in local change orders.

-Set the time back to the current time.
+- Set the time back to the current time.
 By definition, this time is to be ahead of the time that the service was last shut down as FRS compares the startup time to last shutdown time.